dl1bz/pihpsdr-desktop/README.md

 **I only publish pure source code, not ready-compiled binaries**.
 That means, you need to compile the application by yourself and install it.
 Follow the instructions *Appendix J: LINUX compile from sources* and *Appendix K: MacOS compile from sources* which you can read in the piHPSDR [manual at DL1YCF pihpsdr Github repository](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf).

 I do not teach a basic course in using operating systems too ! **You** need to know, how you use a shell in Linux or macOS, a compiler and so on.
 Without this knowledge you will surely don't have success, if you don't know, what and how you need to do all.
 With macOS you need to install the Homebrew-Environment and XQuartz for running piHPSDR.

+## Credits

+Thanks to all developers for publish this application piHPSDR as Open Source.
+Special thanks goes to Christoph/DL1YCF for the very intensive exchange of ideas and discussion.
+We may have different ideas at different points, but at the end that's a good thing.

+I publish my improved version of piHPSDR "as it is".
+If you want to use it, do it, but you do all at your very own risk.
+There is no guarantee or warranty from me.
+And you won't get any support from me, so please don't ask me - the answer is ever "look in the code for understanding".
+I'm not a professional developer, I do this all only in my little spare time.
+There is - unfortunately - no extra time for things like support, answer questions and so on.
+I ask that you respect that.